CiscoDevNet/startnow-Intro-to-Python-buildpacks/README.md

     pack config default-builder paketobuildpacks/builder:full
     ```

-    >You can use `pack builder suggest` to view a list of suggested builders
+    >You can use the command `pack builder suggest` to view a list of suggested builders.

 6. Before we containerize our app we need to create a file in our root directory called `Procfile`.
-Here is where we add our "process type" i.e. `web, worker, urgentworker, clock` and so on and then we enter our command argument that should be executed on startup.
+This file will be used to tell buildpack which command to execute when our app is run.

     ```bash
     web: python main.py